 palomar mountain observatory's white dome

 The Mt.
 Palomar Observatory sits atop Mt.
-Palomar in the northern part of San Diego County a bit less than two hours from downtown.
+Palomar in the northern part of San Diego County, less than two hours from downtown.

 It is the home of the world’s largest working telescope, the Hale Telescope.
 You can pack a picnic and enjoy the grounds.
 There is also a visitor’s center, museum, and gift shop.